lumonkey/HiWorld/README.md

 # HiWorld
-social app that is using gps, help you to add other users near you
+social app that is using geolocation, help you to add other users near you

 ## Table of Contents